neuronsimulator/nrn/neuron/neuron/classes/cvode.rst

     Description:
-        Fill the destination :func:`Vector` with the values of d(state)/dt.
+        Fill the destination :class:`Vector` with the values of d(state)/dt.